 30 Days to Blogging Success: This is my own online course that provides a step-by-step roadmap of what to do during your first 30 days of blogging.
 Although I normally sell this course for $97, you can get it FOR FREE when you start your blog by following the steps on this page.

 7 Blog Niches That Make Money and Get Traffic: Profitable blog niche ideas if you need help deciding what to blog about.

 6 Things to Do Before Starting a Blog: Easy steps to take before starting your blog!

 Finally, you can also sign up for my free email course to get the steps on how to start a blog delivered directly to your inbox:

-So there you have it!
-That’s how I paid off $30,000 of student loan debt by blogging.
+So that’s how I paid off $30,000 of student loan debt by blogging.

 If you have any questions, feel free to leave a comment below!